Minirazs/project2_ai_nutrition/README.md

 # Aim of Project: Nutritious Bot

-[Nutritious Bot](https://minirazs.github.io/project2_ai_nutrition/)🤖is an informative and straighforward site to find out food nutrition and related recipes.
+[Nutritious Bot](https://minirazs.github.io/project2_ai_nutrition/)🤖 is an informative and straighforward site to find out food nutrition and related recipes.

 ## UX